Do you see the world of sales shifting around you? If so, you’re not alone.

-Sales Statistics #15: Top performers ask for a lot more referrals.
+#15: Top performers ask for a lot more referrals.

-About 47% of top performers ask for referrals consistently (every day, or with every person they are in front of), versus only 26% of non-top performers.
+Listen to this sales statistic: About 47% of top performers ask for referrals consistently (every day, or with every person they are in front of), versus only 26% of non-top performers.
 Non-top performers were much more likely to report asking for referrals “never” or “rarely.”